Best Errors and Omissions Insurance

 Insurance agents

-Insurance agents often depend on Hiscox for errors and omissions insurance.
+Insurance agents often depend on Hiscox for their errors and omissions insurance policies.

-Some states require agents and other insurance professionals to carry E&O insurance, which is why it's important to work with a carrier that knows your line of work.
-They can make sure your policy matches the laws in your state, as well as the unique risks of your profession.
+Some states require agents, brokers, and other licensed insurance professionals to carry E&O insurance, which is why it's important to work with a carrier that knows your line of work.
+They can make sure your policy matches the laws in your state and the unique risks of your profession.

 If an error results in a gap in your client's coverage, you could face a lawsuit.
 An E&O policy would cover your legal defense costs, such as court costs and witness fees.